peterpih/WilliamCargilfield/20151208 Book - The Jigsaw Puzzle.md

 Mum had an idea.
 She had a new jigsaw puzzle.
 She gave it to the children.
-"You can do this jugsaw," she said.
+"You can do this jigsaw," she said.
-"It's a goos one."
+"It's a good one."
 Everyone looked at the jigsaw.
 It was a picture of soldiers and a boy.
 "The soldiers are asking the boy a question," said Mum.